brunoocaranza/nightfall-explorer/backend/README.md

 ```

 Service startup depends on database and optimist service.
 If one of those two is not reachable then service will not be up and running.

-On initialization, service is calling optimist service to fetch contract address && abi.

 ## Test